davesag/swagger-routes-express/README.md

 - [More information…](https://duckduckgo.com/?q=express+auth+middleware) (via DuckDuckGo)

-### OpenAPI V3 Global Security Blocks

-OpenAPI V3 allows you to define a global `security` definition as well as path specific ones.
-The global `security` block will be applied if there is no path specific one defined.

 ### Adding other path-level middleware

 You can add your own path specific middleware by passing in a `middleware` option